erwanminguillon/erwanminguillon/README.md

 ## Start here

-If you only look at one thing, start with SSIP:
+And hey if you're here, you might as well take a look at SSIP:

 ```text
 https://github.com/erwanminguillon/secure-serverless-incident-portal